Skip to primary navigation Skip to content Skip to footer

 Visiting Antelope Canyon from Las Vegas

 If you’ve come as far as Las Vegas, you’ve come too far not to visit world-famous Antelope Canyon and nearby Horseshoe Bend.
-While we’d heartily agree with you, we’d be remiss in our duty not to offer you a few words of warning:

 Self Driving Tour to Antelope Canyon

-You’d better be prepared to make some modifications to your trip plans, like dropping a day in Las Vegas (trust us on this)
+You’d better like to drive a lot or you’d better be prepared to make some modifications to your trip plans, like dropping a day in Las Vegas (trust us on this).

 So, how does one get to Antelope Canyon from Las Vegas?
 One has two choices: self-drive or take a tour.